 The loss of a loved one to a major car accident can be overwhelming.
-You may not have to deal with this situation without help.
-If a driver was at fault for the loss of your loved one, then you could be eligible for financial compensation.
+However, you may not have to deal with this situation without help.
+If a driver was at fault for the loss of your loved one, you could be eligible for financial compensation.
 This can be used to cover the costs of funeral expenses, car accident damages, and other related expenses.
 Talk to a Kansas City car accident attorney to learn more about your options.

 Steps to Take After the Car Accident